andyshinn/docker-alpine-abuild/README.md

 ## Usage

-The builder is typically run from your Alpine Linux package source directory (changing `~/.abuild/abuild.rsa` to your packager private key location):
+The builder is typically run from your Alpine Linux package source directory (changing `~/.abuild/mykey.rsa` and `~/.abuild/mykey.rsa.pub` to your packager private and public key locations):

 ```
-docker run -e RSA_PRIVATE_KEY="$(cat ~/.abuild/abuild.rsa)" -v $(pwd):/home/builder/package -v $(pwd)/packages:/home/builder/packages andyshinn/alpine-abuild
+docker run \
+	-e RSA_PRIVATE_KEY="$(cat ~/.abuild/mykey.rsa)" \
+	-e RSA_PRIVATE_KEY_NAME="mykey.rsa" \
+	-v "$PWD:/home/builder/package" \
+	-v "$HOME/.abuild/packages:/packages" \
+	-v "$HOME/.abuild/mykey.rsa.pub:/etc/apk/keys/mykey.rsa.pub" \
+	andyshinn/alpine-abuild
 ```

-This would build the package at your current working directory, and place the resulting packages in `packages` at your current working directory.
+This would build the package at your current working directory, and place the resulting packages in `~/.abuild/packages/builder/x86_64`.
+Subsequent builds of packages will update the `~/.abuild/packages/builder/x86_64/APKINDEX.tar.gz` file.

 You can also run the builder anywhere.
-You just need to mount your package source and build directories to `/home/builder/package` and `/home/builder/packages`, respectively.
+You just need to mount your package source and build directories to `/home/builder/package` and `/packages`, respectively.

 ## Environment

 There are a number of environment variables you can change at package build time:

 * `RSA_PRIVATE_KEY`: This is the contents of your RSA private key.
 This is optional.
-You should use `PACKAGER_PRIVKEY` and mount your private key if not using `PACKAGER_PRIVKEY`.
+You should use `PACKAGER_PRIVKEY` and mount your private key if not using `RSA_PRIVATE_KEY`.
 * `RSA_PRIVATE_KEY_NAME`: Defaults to `ssh.rsa`.
 This is the name we will set the private key file as when using `RSA_PRIVATE_KEY`.
 The file will be written out to `/home/builder/$RSA_PRIVATE_KEY_NAME`.
-* `PACKAGER_PRIVKEY`: Defaults to `/package/abuild.rsa`.
+* `PACKAGER_PRIVKEY`: Defaults to `/home/builder/.abuild/$RSA_PRIVATE_KEY_NAME`.
 This is generally used if you are bind mounting your private key instead of passing it in with `RSA_PRIVATE_KEY`.
 * `REPODEST`: Defaults to `/packages`.
 If you want to override the destination of the build packages.
+You must also be sure the `builder` user has access to write to the destination.
+The `abuilder` entry point will attempt to `mkdir -p` this location.
 * `PACKAGER`: Defaults to `Glider Labs <team@gliderlabs.com>`.
 This is the name of the package used in package metadata.

 ## Keys